landfoci/leqa.github.io/_posts/2022-01-22-displays-from-a-programmers-perspective.md

 # Refresh rate

-Almost every regular display refreshes 60 times per second, while there are gaming monitors that go up to 120 or more hertz.
+Almost every regular display refreshes 60 times per second, while there are gaming monitors that go up to 120 hertz and beyond.
 Fast motion handling is a competitive advantage for gamers, but programmers still benefit from buttery smooth scrolling and responsive mousing.
 That being said, high refresh rate doesn't meaningfully improve productivity and is more of a nice-to-have.
 If I had to chose between resolution and refresh rate, I would prioritize resolution.

 # Coating

 Almost every monitor comes with a matte layer applied in front of the panel, while almost every other device (phones, tablets, TVs) are glossy.
 Matte is a must-have if you work in a bright, reflective environment.
 But if you can control your lighting conditions, glossy gives far superior picture quality.
-Dave2D has a [great video](https://www.youtube.com/watch?v=3mTV1TOblbA) about the subject.
+Dave2D has a [great video](https://www.youtube.com/watch?v=3mTV1TOblbA) about the subject that I've pulled the following two images from.

 ![Matte versus glossy screen showing Cyberpunk 2077](/assets/coating-games.jpg)
-<p align="center"><em>Image credit to Dave2D, four minutes into the video</em></p>

-The glossy panel on the right has so much more vibrancy, but it's not just about contrast or colors.
-A matte finish gives a bit of fuzziness to all text as well:
+As this Cyberpunk 2077 footage shows, matte coatings kill vibrancy.
+But it's not just about contrast or colors.
+Matte gives a bit of fuzziness to all text as well:

 ![Matte versus glossy screen showing text on Discord](/assets/coating-text.jpg)
-<p align="center"><em>Image credit to Dave2D, two minutes into the video</em></p>

 Sharp text is essential for programmers, but unfortunately nobody sells glossy desktop monitors.
 I'm not asking matte to be killed off, I am just hoping manufacturers will give consumers more choice.